-We have audited the accompanying supplemental consolidated balance sheet of American Real Estate Partners, L.P. and subsidiaries as of December 31, 2003, and the related supplemental consolidated statements of earnings, changes in partners' equity and comprehensive income, and cash flows for each of the years in the two-year period ended December 31, 2003.
-These supplemental consolidated financial statements are the responsibility of the Partnership's management.
-Our responsibility is to express an opinion on these supplemental consolidated financial statements based on our audits.
+We have audited the accompanying consolidated balance sheet of American Real Estate Partners, L.P. and subsidiaries as of December 31, 2003, and the related consolidated statements of earnings, changes in partners' equity and comprehensive income, and cash flows for each of the years in the two-year period ended December 31, 2003.
+In connection with our audits of the consolidated financial statements, we have also audited the financial statement schedule III for the years ended December 31, 2003 and 2002.
+These consolidated financial statements and the financial statement schedule are the responsibility of the Partnership's management.
+Our responsibility is to express an opinion on these consolidated financial statements and the financial statement schedule based on our audits.